kyau/ARPG/README.md

 * Gallywix Azerite Ledger (vital to the creation of my Azerite LDB)
 * Ara Broker Money/Friends&Guild converted to "ARPG: Money" and "ARPG: Social" LDB plugins
 * VisionBossMod (slowly I am integrated most stuff from here, sans the boss mod, into ARPG)
-* Zork for his many many many addons that I have modified and converted from the old RothUI to work with BFA and ARPG
+* Zork for his many addons that I have modified and converted from the old RothUI to work with BFA and ARPG